-The basic configuration provides four main integral wing tanks, two in each outer wing.
+The basic configuration of the fuel system provides four main integral wing tanks, two in each outer wing.
 The main tanks are numbered | through 4, from left to right.
-The outboard tanks, numbers 1 and 4, have a capacity of 1340 gallons of usable fuel each.
+The outboard tanks, numbers | and 4, have a capacity of 1340 gallons of usable fuel each.
 The inboard tanks, numbers 2 and 3, will each hold 1230 gallons.
 This yields a total capacity of 5140 gallons of usable fuel for all main tanks.